theInnuendoProject/MicrobialGenomeMetagenomeCourse/MetagenomePart1.md

 cd $WRKDIR/BioInfo_course/raw_data
 bash ../scripts/cutadapt.sh ../sample_names.txt
 ```
 After it is done, we can submit it to the SLURM system.
-Do it form the main folder, so go one step back in your folders.
+Do it from the course main folder, so go one step back in your folders.

 `sbatch scripts/cut_batch.sh`